Bishop in Nueces County, Texas — The American South (West South Central)

 3. Bishop, Texas.
 (This link presents many interesting historical and current photos from Bishop.)

 Bishop was a planner and had electrical, telephone and sewage systems, paved streets, and sidewalks in place before the first lots were sold.
 A hotel and several residences were erected, and a $16,000 store and office building was opened.
 In September 1910, when the first school opened in a three-room frame building, sixteen children were enrolled.
 Enrollment increased to sixty by the end of the term.
 (Submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 31, 2018.
-This page originally submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 85 times since then and 6 times this year.
+It was originally submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 151 times since then and 24 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.